lchi/hubot-mta/README.md

 # hubot-mta

 See the status of the NYC MTA.
+This is a modification of the original work found at https://github.com/github/hubot-scripts/blob/master/src/scripts/mta.coffee

 See [`src/mta.coffee`](src/mta.coffee) for full documentation.